Pwd9000-ML/blog-devto/posts/2022-GitHub-Terraform-Provider/GitHub-Terraform-Provider.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Terraform-Provider/assets/rule.png)

-We have only scratched the surface of what this **terraform provider** can do and if you are interested to see what other things can be built and managed using this provider head over to the official [GitHub Provider](https://registry.terraform.io/providers/integrations/github/latest/docs) documentation.
+We have only scratched the surface of what this **terraform provider** can do and if you are interested to see what other resources can be built and managed in GitHub using this provider head over to the official [GitHub Provider](https://registry.terraform.io/providers/integrations/github/latest/docs) documentation.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my published [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-Function-CICD/code) page. :heart: